mdn/content/files/en-us/web/css/offset-path/index.md

 ### Values

 - {{cssxref("ray","ray()")}}
   - : Defines a path that is a line segment from the starting position of an element and proceeding in the direction defined by the specified angle.
-This value accepts up to three parameters – an angle similar to the CSS gradient angle, a size value similar to the CSS radial gradient size values, and the keyword `contain`.
-The angle `0deg` starts on the y-axis pointing up, and positive angles increase in the clockwise direction.
-The possible values for size include `closest-side`, `closest-corner`, `farthest-side`, `farthest-corner`, and `sides`.
-Both the size value and the `contain` keyword are optional.
-The default size value used is `closest-side`.
+This value accepts up to three parameters – an {{CSSxRef("angle")}} similar to the CSS [linear-gradient](/en-US/docs/Web/CSS/gradient/linear-gradient) angle, a size value similar to the CSS [radial-gradient](/en-US/docs/Web/CSS/gradient/radial-gradient) size values, and the keyword `contain`.
+The angle `0deg` starts on the y-axis, pointing up, with positive angles increasing in the clockwise direction.
+The possible values for the optional size parameter include `closest-side`, `closest-corner`, `farthest-side`, `farthest-corner`, and `sides`.
+If omitted, the value of the size parameter defaults to `closest-side`.
+The optional `contain` keyword reduces the length of the offset path so that the element stays within its containing block.

+> **Note:** While the size parameter is optional in the specification, some browsers implement `ray()` with a required size value.
+Including the default `closest-side` is the equivalent of omitting the size, but has better support.

 - `url()`
   - : References the ID of an SVG shape — `circle`, `ellipse`, `line`, `path`, `polygon`, `polyline`, or `rect` — using the shape's geometry as the path.
 - `<basic-shape>`